Best Ethernet Cable For Streaming

 Wi-Fi might be ever faster and more reliable, but it still can’t reach the speeds and reliability of Ethernet.
 If you’re looking to stream games, or your favorite movies and TV shows and want to make sure that you get the best quality video at the highest possible resolution, then using an Ethernet cable for streaming will typically get you the best results.

 But how do you know which are the best Ethernet cables for streaming?
 It can be a little tricky as there are many different Ethernet cable types, from various generations, and with all sorts of different features.
 If you just want the easy option, then the best Ethernet Cables for streaming will be the latest-generation, Cat 8 cables, with the best shielding – and often the highest price tag.
+These cables are also backwards compatible with older networking equipment and cables, such as Cat5e and Cat6.
+Selecting a future proof Ethernet cable ensures that your setup will meet both current and future streaming needs.

 Shop Cat 8